 - Review the Appropriate Use Policy before you create your first poll.

 - Follow the Getting Started guide to learn how to create your first poll.

 Create a Help Desk ticket at help.pace.edu and set the request type to Information Technology > Educational Media > Poll Everywhere Account Creation/Assistance.

 Do students need to get registered for me to be able to tally responses by student?

 Once you are logged into Poll Everywhere, all you need to do is add your students as participants.
 When you click on the Participants tab on the top left, there will be an orange button labled Add Participants.
 A link will be created which you can send to everyone in your class.
 Once your students click on the link, they will see the same account creation screen you did.

 How do I grade the poll responses?

 Once all your participants are in, you can generate grades from the Reports tab, by adding their responses to each poll to a generic report.
 Once the generic report is generated, you can choose to have them graded.
 Choose the Report Card option and make sure all participant data is checked via the radio buttons on the left side of the screen.
-To ensure proper grading, focus on using polls can be programed with a correct answer (ex.
-Multiple Choice, True/False, Clickable Image), and limit participants to only 1 response.
+To ensure proper grading, focus on using polls that can be programmed with a correct answer (ex.
+Multiple Choice, True/False, Clickable Image), and limit participants to only one response.